poucet/poucet/README.md

 - 👋 Hi, I’m [simply-chris](www.simplychris.ai)
 - 👀 I’m interested in ai, creativity, tech, music and neurodivergence.
-- 🌱 I’m currently learning how make an AI discord bot
-- 💞️ I’m looking to collaborate on on my AI discord bot.
 - 📫 You can reach me on twitter @simplychrisrl